Great to have you here, Rushlin Baugh, the most listened to radio talk show in America.

 I don't want to know.

-Most people you say you don't want to know.
+Most people, you say, you don't want to know.

 Oh, come on, tell me, tell me.

-I'm not, I'm not going to give you the satisfaction of begging you to tell me what I don't want to know.
+I am not going to, I'm not going to give you the satisfaction of begging you to tell me what I don't want to know.

-The Department of Transportation is doubling the number of contract workers to process cash for clunkers transactions in an attempt to clear this big backlog of dealer applications.
+800-282-2882, if you'd like to be on the program, the email address, lrushbo at eibnet.com, the Department of Transportation is doubling the number of contract workers to process cash for clunkers transactions in an attempt to clear this big backlog of dealer applications.

-The transportation department has arranged with Citigroup, which is processing applications to provide twice as many contract workers immediately and three times as many within a week.
+The Transportation Department has arranged with Citigroup, which is processing applications, to provide twice as many contract workers immediately and three times as many within a week.

-According to the department spokeswoman Sasha Johnson, the workers will eventually number about 300.
+According to the department spokeswoman, Sasha Johnson, the workers will eventually number about 300.

 You telling me we do not have enough people in the Department of Transportation sitting there who can handle this in a program being administered by the DOT.